Muffinz1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Groups is a script used to print all the groups newowner script used to switch the owner of the file empty makes a new empty file
+Groups is a script used to print all the groups newowner script used to switch the owner of the file empty makes a new empty file excute script adds an excute permission to the owner